 Rather than constantly introducing new designs, my philosophy is to come up with a good design and keep improving and refining it until I can take the idea no further.

-My current folder lineup consists of the following three models: Leafstorm, Ghost Dog & Ghost Dog Pup and recently the Ryback EDC.
+My current folder lineup consists of the following three models: Leafstorm, Ghost Dog, Ghost Dog Pup and recently the Ryback EDC.
 Some of the other older designs may come back one day too.

 For more info on the current folders, click the model name in the navigation bar.

 The Ghost Dog is the largest folder I currently make and it is a big one.
 I designed this folder when the German television show Galileo contacted me to film a short piece in my shop for international broadcast.
 I wanted a knife big enough to show up on screen.
 It does.
 They still repeat the episode every six months or so!

 Here's a Leafstorm Damascus with a really nice mammoth ivory overlay.
 The prices on high quality mammoth ivory have gone through the roof in the last couple of years.

 This a the last Parforce I made.
 It's designed with a nail-nick for two hand opening.
 This is a model I've retired – at least for now – and it goes out wearing an excellent piece of bark mammoth ivory.